 - Individualizing Promoting First Relationships for your setting

-Program materials include a 155 page book based on the concepts of attachment theory and a USB flash drive with 20 reproducible color handouts to be used with parents and childcare providers.
+Program materials include a 155 page book based on the concepts of attachment theory with 20 reproducible color handouts to be used with parents and childcare providers.
 Third Edition, 2016.

 A set of illustrated cards with examples of how caregivers can meet, in everyday interactions, the ten social-emotional needs of infants and toddlers.
 Also available in SPANISH.